Juxtaposeidon/MagicBFZLimitedSim/README.md

 Sealed magic is a bit simpler.
 You open up six packs and construct the best minimum-40 card deck possible.

-For both modes, lands are provided on the side and do not cost any draft picks.
+For both modes, basic lands are provided on the side and do not cost any draft picks.

 # Demo